|Feature Article - January 2015|

 Since it is very unlikely that a marvelous innovation would happen accidentally once, it is much more unlikely that it would happen more than once.
 This has led to the assumption that all creatures with the same remarkable characteristic must have inherited it from the same common ancestor.
 This assumption is more “intellectually fulfilling” than the notion that miraculous biological innovations happen by chance all the time.

-Given this fundamental assumption (that all species with a common characteristic evolved from a common ancestor) it had been widely assumed that all singing birds have a common ancestor.
+Given this fundamental assumption (that all species with a common characteristic evolved from a common ancestor) it had been widely assumed that all singing birds have a close common ancestor.
 After all, the notion that birds could accidentally learn to produce variations in sound which could be used to convey information is highly unlikely.
 Therefore, all singing birds must have evolved from a common ancestor.
 At least, that was the conventional wisdom on this subject.

 We focused on vocal learning, which given our phylogenetic analyses is inferred as having evolved independently, either twice, in hummingbirds and the common ancestor of songbirds and parrots, or three times.
 All three groups have specialized song-learning forebrain circuits (song nuclei) not found in vocal nonlearners.
 5

+The songbirds are scattered all over the place, separated by non-singing birds.
+(This is more easily seen in Fig 4. later, where the songbirds are shown in green.)
 How do they explain the conclusion that birds evolved vocal communication two or three times independently?

 The fact that convergent neural circuits for vocal learning are accompanied by convergent molecular changes of multiple genes in species separated by millions of years from a common ancestor indicates that brain circuits for complex traits may have limited ways in which they could have evolved from a common ancestor.
 7